-In the great sea of online information about how small businesses, nonprofits, and freelancers can use social media to reach more customers, I’ve noticed a troubling thing: most of the information is geared towards people who already know the lingo.
+In the great sea of online information about how small businesses, nonprofits, and freelancers can use social media to reach more customers, we’ve noticed a troubling thing: most of the information is geared towards people who already know the lingo.

 Those who make it their business to write about or teach online marketing need to make sure they’re not excluding professionals who aren’t familiar with the jargon.